-The information provided in this chapter and elsewhere in this manual is not a substitute for legal advice; housing providers are reminded to seek competent legal advice in developing specific fair housing policies, procedures and practices.
+&lt;sup>1 The information provided in this chapter and elsewhere in this manual is not a substitute for legal advice; housing providers are reminded to seek competent legal advice in developing specific fair housing policies, procedures and practices.

-&lt;sup>2 The complete text of the Fair Housing Act may be found in Appendix 3A.
+The complete text of the Fair Housing Act may be found in Appendix 3A.